getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 [{% asset issue-owners/new_event_matches.png alt="Toggle to automatically assign issues to their owners."%}]({% asset issue-owners/new_event_matches.png @path %})

-If an issue is already assigned, new events for that issue will not re-assign the issue even if they have a different owner.
+If an issue is already assigned, a new event for that issue will not re-assign the issue even if they have a different owner.
 If an issue is not assigned, but a new event has multiple owners, Sentry assigns it to the owner matching the longest `pattern` in the rules that matched (regardless of the rule `type`).

 ### Issue Alerts

 You can send [Issue Alerts]({%- link _documentation/workflow/alerts-notifications/alerts.md -%}#issue-alerts) to issue owners.
 Issue alerts are event-driven: when Sentry receives an event, it evaluates issue alert rules for the issue for that event.
-If the alert conditions match, Sentry sends an alert to the *event owners that triggered the alert*.
+If the alert conditions match, Sentry sends an alert to the *owners of the event that triggered the alert*.

 [{% asset issue-owners/perform_these_actions.png alt="Dropdown indicating choices for Issue Alert recipients."%}]({% asset issue-owners/perform_these_actions.png @path %})